kevinchwong/myResearch/src/myCode/nashorn/Readme.md

 ### 6. Future and Queue
-- For asynchronized programming, main flow does not keep waiting until one task is completed.
+- For asynchronous programming, main flow does not keep waiting until one task is completed.
 - This mean that after we have initiated several tasks in the executor, the main flow and these tasks are executing concurrently.
 - Future objects associated to the tasks are also changing its state concurrently.
 - Whenever a task is completed, the state of its associated future will become .isDone()--> true immediately.